bitnami/charts/bitnami/concourse/README.md

 This major updates the PostgreSQL subchart to its newest major, 12.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1200) you can find more information about the changes introduced in that version.

+### To 1.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.
+Additionally updates the PostgreSQL subchart to its newest major 11.x.x which contains similar changes.

+#### What changes were introduced in this major version?

+- *web.containerPort*, *web.tsa.containerPort*, *web.tsa.debugContainerPort* and *web.tls.containerPort* have been regrouped under the *web.containerPorts*.
+- *worker.containerPort*, *worker.healthCheckContainerPort*, *worker.baggageclaim.containerPort* and *worker.baggageclaim.debugContainerPort* have been regrouped under the *worker.containerPorts*.
+- *service.web.port* and *service.web.tlsPort* have been regrouped under the *web.service.ports* map.
+- *service.workerGateway.port* has been regrouped under the *service.workerGateway.port* map.

+#### Upgrading Instructions

+1. Obtain the credentials and the names of the PVCs used to hold the data on your current release:

+        export CONCOURSE_LOCAL_USERS=$(kubectl get secret --namespace default concourse-web -o jsonpath="{.data.local-users}" | base64 --decode)
+        export POSTGRESQL_PASSWORD=$(kubectl get secret --namespace default concourse-postgresql -o jsonpath="{.data.postgresql-password}" | base64 --decode)
+        export POSTGRESQL_PVC=$(kubectl get pvc -l app.kubernetes.io/instance=concourse,app.kubernetes.io/name=postgresql,role=primary -o jsonpath="{.items[0].metadata.name}")

+2. Delete the PostgreSQL statefulset (notice the option *--cascade=false*) and secret:

+        kubectl delete statefulsets.apps --cascade=false concourse-postgresql
+        kubectl delete secret postgresql --namespace default

+3. Upgrade your release using the same PostgreSQL version:

+        CURRENT_PG_VERSION=$(kubectl exec concourse-postgresql-0 -- bash -c 'echo $BITNAMI_IMAGE_VERSION')
+        helm upgrade concourse bitnami/concourse \
+          --set loadExamples=true \
+          --set secrets.localUsers=$CONCOURSE_LOCAL_USERS \
+          --set postgresql.image.tag=$CURRENT_VERSION \
+          --set postgresql.auth.password=$POSTGRESQL_PASSWORD \
+          --set postgresql.persistence.existingClaim=$POSTGRESQL_PVC

+4. Delete the existing PostgreSQL pod and the new statefulset will create a new one:

+        kubectl delete pod concourse-postgresql-0

 ## License

 Copyright &copy; 2024 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.